Notre-Dame de Paris: Heading reconstruction

 In February 2021, the selection of oak trees to replace the flèche and roof timbers destroyed by the fire began.
 A thousand mature trees were chosen from the forests of France, each of a diameter of 50 to 90 cm and a height of 8 to 14 m, and an age of several hundred years.
 Once cut, the trees had to dry for 12 to 18 months.
 The trees were to be replaced by new plantings.
 Two years after the fire, a news report stated that: "there is still a hole on top of the church.
 They're also building a replica of the church's spire".
 More oak trees needed to be shipped to Paris, where they would need to be dried before use.
-The oaks used to make the framework were tested and selected by Sylvatest.

 On 18 September 2021, the public agency overseeing the Cathedral stated that the safety work was completed, the cathedral was fully secured, and that reconstruction would begin within a few months.